Mario G. Ferruzzi, Ph.D.

 Sree V. Chintapalli, Ph.D.

 Dr. Chintapalli is an Assistant Professor for the Developmental Nutrition Section in the Department of Pediatrics at UAMS, and serves as a Bioinformatician at ACNC.
 He received both his Bachelor’s and Master’s degrees in Biochemistry from Andhra University, India, and a Ph.D. degree in Bioinformatics from The University of Essex, U.K. Before joining ACNC as a visiting scientist in May 2015, he worked as a postdoctoral computational biologist in both Pennsylvania State University (PSU) and University of California, Davis (UCD).
 His main research interest involves elucidation of protein molecular structures and their interactions with ligands (such as metabolites) using computational and biochemical tools.
 His current studies focus on understanding the role of myoglobin interaction with fatty acids and their derivatives in skeletal muscle.
 As a part of the ACNC Informatics Team, he collaborates on experiments that involve RNA-Seq, transcriptomics, microbiome and metagenomics analyses.

 Dr. Eva Diaz, M.D., MMSc.

-Dr. Diaz is an Instructor in the Department of Pediatrics at UAMS, and a member of the Physical Activity, Energetics and Metabolism Research Lab.
+Dr. Diaz is an Assistant Professor in the Department of Pediatrics at UAMS, and a member of the Physical Activity, Energetics and Metabolism Research Lab.
 She obtained her M.D. degree from Universidad Evangelica de El Salvador, completed a residency in Pediatrics from Universidad de El Salvador, and attained a Master’s degree in Medical Sciences with a focus in metabolism at the Unviersity of Texas Medical Branch, Galveston.
 She joined the ACNC in 2013, initially as a Postdoctoral Fellow.
 Her main research interests are related to the roles of physical activity and diet during gestation on maternal-offspring health and childhood development.
 Outside of research, Dr. Diaz likes to swim, cook, read and spend time with her daughter.